vaguiarpulido/covid19-research/scripts/Metabolic-fluxes/README.md

 **EBSeq.R** and the function **run_ebseq.R** should be run in R prior to Moomin in order to create the input files.
 Several versions of the human metabolic network recon can be downloaded [here](https://www.vmh.life/#downloadview).

+Alternatively, if you don't have access to Matlab, there's a new implementation of Moomin in [Julia](https://github.com/htpusa/moominJL).

 ## Requirements:
 Moomin: Matlab, CPLEX, [Cobra Toolbox](https://opencobra.github.io/cobratoolbox/stable/)